-- To teach to a range of classes and ability levels up to and including GCSE and AS/A2 level.
-To teach some general subjects if required. - Prepare lessons, mark class work and homework, examine, write reports and undertake formative and summative assessment of pupils. - Attend department meetings; contribute to department planning including schemes of work and examination setting. - Play a supporting role in promoting subject areas
+- To teach Science to a range of classes and ability levels up to and including A2 level - Prepare lessons, mark class work and homework, examine, write reports and undertake formative and summative assessment of pupils. - Attend department meetings; contribute to department planning including schemes of work and examination setting. - Play a supporting role in promoting Science